thenbrent/multisite-user-management/readme.txt

 == Installation ==

-1. Upload only the `multisite-user-management.php` file to the `wp-content/mu-plugins/` directory (you can discard the multi-site-user-management directory and its contents).
+1. Upload only the `ms-user-management.php` file to the `wp-content/mu-plugins/` directory (you can discard the multi-site-user-management directory and its contents).
 1. After being uploaded to `mu-plugins`, the plugin will be activated automatically.
 1. Navigate to the **Multisite User Management** section of the *Super Admin | Options* page and set the default role for each of your sites.